mobxjs/mobx/docs/refguide/extending.md

 	currentDateTime;

 	constructor() {
-		// creates an atom to interact with the mobservable core algorithm this.atom =	new Atom(
+		// creates an atom to interact with the mobx core algorithm this.atom =	new Atom(
 			// first param a name for this atom, for debugging purposes "Clock",